A Guide to the Best Ethical Hacking Certification Bootcamps

 A white hat is an ethical hacker.

-They are specially trained cyber security experts that perform proactive diagnostic assessments on computer systems to improve security and protection.
+They are specially trained cybersecurity experts who perform proactive diagnostic assessments on computer systems to improve security and protection.

 Ethical hacking is done with the permission of the individual or organization.